qweasd1/Refactor/ideas/PS/CMU_SE_PHD.md

 ### My understanding on language design

+I thought the design of wyvern (which is professor Jonathan's project) is a great design.
+The most valuable thing of it, as I think , is it provide a framework to hold different language together in a structure way.
+This resemble the nature that in a real world, a complex system usually composite with different domain and you just can't use only one general language to decribe it efficiently.
+Though we can develop internal DSL for each domain but it's absolutely not enough.
+If you see a lot of framework with their DSL, you will find usually the DSL share very similar structure and their difference relies on the intepretor.
+So actually we can reuse those syntax structure along with some of their error checker and add other new need functions.
+We then provide quick integration tool to help integrate the new DSL into our existing wyvern system.
+So we can build a big repository like Maven's repository and store different language syntax and let user quickly download the build out their own DSL.

+I think we always have the need to build the DSL for complex system.
+Usually they share the some feature, so in traditional, we always start the language from a lanuage template.
+This is quite like inheritance in OO programming.
+As we all know, OO best pratice suggest that composition is better than inheritance since it's more flexible.
+So I think the same thing also apply to language design.

+I thought wyvern divide a whole lanugage into several small DSL segments and let small DSL segements can develop independently.
+It also mean that those DSL segments can be reusable.
+This just what we use composition in OO programming.
+As a result, the difficulty of develop a workable language decrease rapidly.

+wyvern is also a good tool to build a framework config.
+Usually a framework is flexible, so we usually expose some extension points.
+In traditional, the extension code are usually define in xml or some language's code.
+It can sometimes be ackward by using this way.
+For example, some software requires their plugin to inheritate from specific baseclass and implment some method you have no idea.
+However, if you expose a more readable DSL, it might be better to understand and easy to use.

+In the future maybe, we can build a maven like repository which stores many DSL segments from world around

+When I design the meta data system for <Company>, I tends to use graph database as the storerage since graph database is powerful when modeling complex domain model.
+However, since that complexity, I think

 Since I already list 2 projects there, I hope I can express my understanding on language design in this section.

 As we all know, language design has 2 core areas.
 The design of the underlying model and the design of syntax.
 The underlying model can be seen as a specific domain model, so it has no difference with a framework actually.
 The syntax on the other hand do nothing on domain logic.
 It's just like a thin layer wrapped on the domain model to make it express more easily.
 However to let a language used in industry, There are more things need to consider.
 IDE feature like code hightlight, error reporting or advanced one like quickfix and refactor are also very important.